thomasmortensson/node-police-data/README.md

 # node-police-data example

-This example aims to be a simple skeleton project for a node application to display information from an open data source on a map.
+This example project aims to be a simple skeleton for a Node application to display information from an open data source on a map.
 The aims of this project are to teach the concepts of:

 - Node.js
 - EJS views